MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 save_features(features=features, path='./features.pkl')
 ```

-This will create a file called 'features.pkl' in the directory where you execute this program on your local machine.
+This will create a file called 'features.pkl' in the directory where your Python script lives on your local machine.

 **Case 2: Using Spark on a Local Machine to save features**